ethanf108/Intraspect/README.md

 ## Future Development

 This project has a couple branches actively in development, including a fully functional Command Line Interface [cli branch](https://github.com/ethanf108/Intraspect/tree/cli) and partly functional Graphical User Iterface [(gui branch)](https://github.com/ethanf108/Intraspect/tree/gui), both of which were built upon the core Intraspect framework.
-The goal of these branches is to provide a user-friendly way to manipulate class files as they need, without writing any code of their own.
+These branches will be merged into master once reasonably stable.
+The goal of these additions is to provide a user-friendly way to manipulate class files without needing to directly deal with the underlying framework, thus avoiding the complexity associated with it.